 According to tradition, Dogons are from Mandé, which in the 14th was the center of the Mali empire.
-They have elaborated an extremely complex cosmogony, based on the belief in a creative god Amma, and a creation from the movements of the "egg of the world".
-They are divided into 4 tribes hierarchized politically and religiously, born of the 4 pairs of primordial twins, headed by chiefs called hogons.
-There are endogamous groups of blacksmiths and weavers.
+They had elaborated an extremely complex cosmogony, based on the belief in a creative god Amma, and a creation from the movements of the "egg of the world".
+They were divided into 4 tribes hierarchized politically and religiously, born of the 4 pairs of primordial twins, headed by chiefs called hogons.
+There were endogamous groups of blacksmiths and weavers.

 The Dogons live in villages hanged to the cliffs.
 This typical habitat was a natural refuge against their enemies, the Peuls.
 The slope to reach it is generally marked with ropes to grip it.